ArjanteMarvelde/uSDR-pico/README.md

 ## Installing and using the SDK for Windows:
 Please refer to https://github.com/ndabas/pico-setup-windows/releases where the latest installer can be downloaded (e.g. **pico-setup-windows-0.3-x64.exe**).
 Execute the installer to set up the SDK environment, e.g. in **~/Documents/Pico**  (let's call this folder **$PICO**).
+You can upgrade the sdk to the latest version by downloading and replacing the **$PICO/pico-sdk** folder.
+The latest version is on Github: https://github.com/raspberrypi/pico-sdk

 ## Building uSDR-pico:
 Clone/copy the uSDR-pico code files into a subdirectory, e.g. **$PICO/uSDR-pico**